 Child Abuse and Neglect

-Child abuse and neglect falls under a variety of categories in Virginia.
+Child abuse and neglect falls under a variety of categories.
 It is important to be able to recognize each and understand what constitutes abuse and neglect in the state.
-If you suspect a child is being abused, or your own child has been abused by someone, it is important to reach out to a qualified Virginia family law attorney.
+If you suspect a child is being abused, or your own child has been abused by someone, it is important to reach out to a qualified family law attorney.
 Our team at WhitbeckBennett has a well-documented history of helping families through emotionally sensitive situations that involve child abuse and neglect.

 The Virginia Administrative Code defines five categories of abuse and neglect.
 However, injuries fall under two categories: physical and mental.
 Virginia also recognizes the theory of threat of injury.
 Child Protective Services workers look at a variety of factors surrounding the alleged abuse and may determine there was intent to harm even if no physical injuries were sustained.

 When people think of child abuse, physical abuse is probably the most recognizable type.
 Physical abuse can occur from a parent, a caretaker, or someone the child has contact with outside the home.
 It encompasses anything that was not accidental and causes physical injuries, disfigurement, and/or death.
 Common types of physical abuse include:

 - Bone fracture or sprains